Vladimyr0/batterindicator/README.md

 # batterindicator
 applet to show in systray the battery status of connected HIDs

-you can start two or more instances to see battery status __both__ keyboard and mouse
+you can start two or more instances to see battery status of __both__ keyboard and mouse

 1. requirements: python3, gi